giellalt/lang-lav/lav.md

 The word forms in the LATVIAN language start from the lexeme roots of basic word classes, or optionally from prefixes:

+Prefixes
+Prefixes in the LATVIAN language are bound to beginning of other words.

+% komma% :,      Root ;
+% tjuohkkis% :%.
+Root ;
+% kolon% :%:     Root ;
+% sárggis% :%-   Root ;
+% násti% :%*     Root ;